justinwoo/purescript-simple-json/docs/quickstart.md

   in log ("Writing the integer: " <> stringifiedInt)
 ```

-Encoding non-integer simple types is just as easy, but it's helpful to keep in mind that there isn't always enough information for the compiler to infer _exactly_ what the type being written is.
+Encoding non-integer simple types to JSON is just as easy, but it's helpful to keep in mind that there isn't always enough information for the compiler to infer _exactly_ what the type being written is.

 As was the case before, annotate potentially ambiguous types wherever possible.